21beckem/Gospel-Zoom/README.md

 ## Usage

 1. Ensure the device you're using as your remote is on the same WiFi as the Gospel Zoom&trade; server.
-2. Open the Gospel-Zoom folder and run Gospel-Zoom.bat
+2. Open the Gospel-Zoom folder and run Gospel-Zoom.exe

+## Developer Info
+- Built on NodeJS v16.14.2